joshuatrobertson/Group1Project/Meetings/README.md

 ## 1. Task tracker

 This `Todo` table keeps changing with every meeting.
-As tasks in the todo table are finished, they are moved to the `Done` table.
+As tasks in the `Todo` table are completed, they are moved to the `Done` table.

-From the start of the easter break (Week 6), we've moved the tasks to Github Projects and documented them based on weekly sprints.
+From the start of the easter break (Week 6), we've moved the tasks to Github Projects and documented team tasks there based on weekly sprints.

 ### Todo